albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Measure Distance from here| Measure Distance from here
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starts to draw a measurment line which gets fixed on a second click.
+Starts to draw a measurement line which gets fixed on a second click.

 See :doc:`MEASURE` and :ref:`user-features-legend` for more information.